All Episodes

 Is this what Mr. Peel wants us to believe?

-And by the way, the Psychoanalysis didn't stop with Dr. Stanton Peel.
+By the way, the psychoanalysis didn't stop with Dr. Stanton Peel.

 Same network.

-Later on that day, Lawrence O'Donnell spoke with Jah Huffington, who is the editor of the Huffing and Puffington Post.
+Later on that day, Lawrence O'Donnell spoke with Jajah Huffington, who is the editor of the Huffing and Puffington Post.

-And O'Donnell said, how should the president handle this after the situation where they took the debt ceiling hostage and they ran this crazy negotiation?
+And O'Donnell said, How should the president handle this after this situation where they took the debt ceiling hostage and they ran this crazy negotiation?

 He has to somehow suggest that there's an optimistic course here.

-Most recently, J.P.
-Morgan told its top clients that this deal is going to reduce the growth rate by over one percent.
+Economist after economist, most recently, J.P.
+Morgan told his top clients that this deal is going to reduce the growth rate by over 1%, 1.5% maybe.

 It is disastrous for the country.